-- 1 This course is trying to achieve full awareness of the sustainability aspects of materials.
-This includes looking at existing materials and their ways of recycling as well as redesigning materials on formulation and molecular level. - 2 The course should be taken by PhD and MEng in Materials Science and Engineering and MSc in Materials Science and Engineering that have a vested interest in sustainability of polymer materials. - 3 Any professional in materials will be looking at sustainability aspects of materials, being it facilitating recycling or replacement by more sustainable alternatives.
+1 This course is trying to achieve full awareness of the sustainability aspects of materials.
+This includes looking at existing materials and their ways of recycling as well as redesigning materials on formulation and molecular level.

+2 The course should be taken by PhD and MEng in Materials Science and Engineering and MSc in Materials Science and Engineering that have a vested interest in sustainability of polymer materials.

+3 Any professional in materials will be looking at sustainability aspects of materials, being it facilitating recycling or replacement by more sustainable alternatives.
 So for a future career in materials (being it in research or industry) this course is very useful.

-Intended Learning Outcomes (ILO)

-By the end of this course, you should be able to:

-- 1 explain the important aspects of the polymerization mechanisms of materials - 2 classify the main materials according to key materials properties and polymerization mechanism of formation - 3 identify the main environmental issues with polymer waste - 4 identify the most important aspects of polymer waste collection and sorting - 5 explain the main aspects and current industrial applications of the four polymer recycling routes - 6 explain the main aspects of life cycle analysis - 7 give examples of aspects of sustainable manufacturing of materials - 8 to apply aspects of reformulation of materials to make then more sustainable - 9 to apply aspects of redesigning materials on a molecular level to make them more sustainable - 10 to explain the main biobased building blocks and biobased replacements of materials - 11 critically read and interpret scientific literature in the area of sustainable polymeric materials - 12 write an essay in your specific area of interest with respect to sustainable polymeric materials
+tended Learning Outcomes (ILO) the end of this course, you should be able to: explain the important aspects of the polymerization mechanisms of materials classify the main materials according to key materials properties and polymerizatio formation n mechanism dentify the main environmental issues with polymer waste dentify the most important aspects of polymer waste collection and sorting explain the main aspects and current industrial applications of the four polymer rec explain the main aspects of life cycle analysis cycling routes give examples of aspects of sustainable manufacturing of materials to apply aspects of reformulation of materials to make then more sustainable to apply aspects of redesigning materials on a molecular level to make them more s to explain the main biobased building blocks and biobased replacements of mater critically read and interpret scientific literature in the area of sustainable polymeri ic materials write an essay in your specific area of interest with respect to sustainable polymer ric materials ourse Content aterials classification y materials properties ep-growth polymerization ain-growth polymerization lymerization techniques vironmental issues llecting and sorting of materials imary recycling condary/mechanical recycling with deterioration of properties and remedies rtiary/chemical recycling uaternary recycling (energy recovery and/or compostable materials) e Cycle Analysis pects of sustainable manufacturing of materials (eg emulsion polymerization) formulation of materials for increased sustainability